Dr Shunmay Yeung

 Shunmay Yeung is a paediatrician specisalising in infectious disease and global health with a background in health economics and operational research.
 Her research interests are broad but with a focus on malaria, and the diagnosis and management of acute febrile illness in children.

-She is a PI and workpackage lead for the PERFORM study, an ambitious EU Horizon 2020 project co-ordinated by Prof Mike Levin of Imperial College which involves 12 sites in 8 countries in Europe,the Gambia and Nepal.
+She is a PI and workpackage lead for the PERFORM study, an ambitious EU Horizon 2020 project co-ordinated by Prof Mike Levin of Imperial College which involves 12 sites in 8 countries in Europe, the Gambia and Nepal.
 PERFORM aims to develop and validate new "-omics" based diagnostic technologies to improve the management of acute febrile illness in children and reduce unnecesary antimicrobial use.
-The workpackage led by Shunmay aims to describe and compare the management of children with fever and to assess the potential cost-effectivness of new diagnostics.
+The workpackage led by Shunmay aims to describe and compare the management of children with fever across different settings and to assess the potential cost-effectivness of new diagnostics.
 Shunmay is also the lead paediatrician for the DfID funded FIEBRE consortium - a multi-country study (Laos, Malawi, Mozambique and Zimbabwe) aimed at describing the aetiology of fever in both adults and children, in order to improve clinical management.

 She is active clinically as an honrorary consultant in Paediatric Infectious Disease at St Mary's Imperial College Hospital, London.
 She did her clinical training in London and worked as a government medical officer in a district hospital in rural KwaZulu/Natal in South Africa where she also undertook clinical research on HIV in children.
 In October 2014 she was deployed as a clinical advisor to Sierra Leone with Save the Children in order to help in the set up of the Ebola Treatment Centre in Kerrytown.
 She subsequently returned to Sierra Leone to supervise research on the managment and outcome of children admitted to Ebola Holding Units during the crisis.

 She was Deputy Director of the ACT consortium and the co-ordinating investigator for the Artemisinin Resistance Confirmation, Characterization and Containment (ARC3) consortium, both funded by the BMGF.
 She has worked for WHO Geneva as as a Medical Officer in the Global Malaria Programme, is on the board of the Angkor Hospital for Children in Cambodia, and sits on a number of expert committees and advisory boards.